adamlui/js-utils/docs/README.md

 ## 💻 Contributing

-Before contributing, to optionally set up pre-commit linting, after forking/cloning:
+Before contributing, to optionally set up pre-commit linting:

-1. Navigate to project root
+1. Fork or clone the repo, then nav to root

 2. Install dev dependencies (eslint + husky):